-As we are in the process of taking all the necessary action to mitigate against the potential outcomes our clients do not currently have to take any further action.
-Whilst the outcome of EU and UK negotiations is unknown, we remain committed to making the transfer of certificates as simple as possible for all our clients.
+As we are in the process of taking actions to mitigate against the potential outcomes, our clients do not currently have to take any further action.
+Whilst the outcome of EU and UK negotiations is unknown, we remain committed to making the transfer of certificates as straight forward as possible for all our clients.

 How much will it cost to get new certificates?